blakadder/templates/_templates/kogan_smarterhome.markdown

 link_alt:
 ---

 Device is a rebranded Tuya, the Tuya-Convert project is capiable of changing the firmware without even opening the device.
-I used Sonoff-Tasmota 6.5 firmware (the included Sonoff-Basic or download the full Sonoff if you want additional features).
+I used Tasmota 6.5 firmware (the included Sonoff-Basic or download the full Sonoff if you want additional features).